bedalton/Caos-Plugin-IntelliJ/Guides/Converting-ATTs.md

 For best results, the ATTs cannot be edited in isolation.
 1. Put your newly converted breed ATTs and sprites(1) in a subfolder together or in separate Image/Body Data folders
-   1. An official breed's ATTs and Sprites from your target game.(2) *Though you can copy all Breeds together, copying only one of the official breeds will make navigation between the breeds easier.*
+2. Copy an official breed's ATTs and Sprites from your target game into a subfolder in the project.
+     *Though you can copy all Breeds together, copying only one of the official breeds will make navigation between the breeds easier.*.
       Finding a specific breeds file is easier with glob syntax where you can substitute `?` for any one letter or number
-      *Example*: Astro male body data `?0?m.att`, Astro norn Female `?4?m.att`
+**Example**: Astro male body data `?0?m.att`, Astro norn Female `?4?m.att`
 - On Windows glob syntax works in Explorer's search and CMD using `copy`
 - On macOS, glob syntax only works in terminal with the `cp` command.
 When using Finder search, you would have to use "ends with" to get files by breed letter, and select actual files manually